Clock Tower (1995 video game): Reception

+For the Super Famicom release, the four reviewers of Famitsu commented on the game's difficulty and how scary it was.
+Hirokazu Hamamura wrote that the transition from silence to a sudden event would get the players heart racing/ while another reviewer said that the game is so scary it will make players weep.
+Three reviewers commented on the difficulty, saying the slightest mistake will lead to a game over.
+One reviewer recommended to play with a walkthrough, while another said that was just the nature of adventure games.

-Famitsu gave the Super Famicom version a score of 31 out of 40, and the PlayStation version a 27 out of 40 score, and the Wonderswan version a 22 out of 40.
+The publication later gave the PlayStation version a 27 out of 40 score, and the WonderSwan version a 22 out of 40.

 In a retrospective review, Hernando Vallejo of Hardcore Gaming 101 described Clock Tower as "one of the most thrilling experiences the [horror] genre can offer".
 He praised the game's graphics and sound for building a strong atmosphere.
 Allistair Pinsof of Destructoid praised the graphics, story, and the Dario Argento-inspired style for creating a haunting mood and atmosphere.
 He also praised the multiple endings and unique gameplay design.
 However, he found Clock Tower failed to create an interesting adventure experience due to the difficulty of navigating the mansion layout, excessive item hunting, and simple puzzles.
 He criticized the game's attempt to place a 3D space within a 2D game, which created confusion when exploring.
 Despite these flaws, he still found Clock Tower worth playing, calling it "atmospheric horror at its most raw, for better or worse".
 Both The A.V.
 Club and Pinsof believed that although Clock Tower aged poorly, it was still worth experiencing.

-Clock Tower has been seen as influential on horror video games and is considered instrumental in establishing the survival horror genre alongside the 1992 video game Alone in the Dark.
+Clock Tower has been seen as influential on Japanese horror video games, and is considered instrumental in establishing the survival horror genre alongside the 1992 video game Alone in the Dark.
 It also solidified Human Entertainment as a developer along with Twilight Syndrome and Laplace no Ma.
-The game has made it to many lists of best horror games.
-The 2016 mook Perfect Guide to Nostalgic Super Famicom ranked the game the second best horror game for the Super Famicom, in 2018, The A.V.
-Club placed the game as number thirty on its list of top thirty-five horror games of all time.
-In 2022 Hobby Consolas listed on their top 20 horror games of all time.
+The game was included in lists of best horror games.
+The 2016 mook Perfect Guide to Nostalgic Super Famicom ranked the game the second-best horror game for the Super Famicom, in 2018, The A.V.
+Club placed the game as number 30 on its list of top 35 horror games of all time.
+In 2022, HobbyConsolas listed it on their top 20 horror games of all time.